Samantha (Sam) Dwinnell

 Sam is a research scientist with the Haub School of Environment Resources where she has been studying the behaviors, habitats, and life-histories of Wyoming Range mule deer since 2013.
 Previously, she captured Canada lynx in Colorado’s mountains, tracked bighorn sheep in the Tetons, and worked on other wildlife projects.
 Sam takes any opportunity to strap on skis or jump in a pack raft to collect data.

-Anya thrives at the intersection of conservation and communication as a citizen science project manager with Adventure Scientists.
+Anya thrives at the intersection of conservation and communication as a citizen science project coordinator.
 Wielding an accordion and a harmonica, she uses music to engage hundreds of volunteers.
 A former wildlife technician, she loves to bushwhack, cover ground, and use binoculars whenever possible.

 Tennessee Jane Watson